dynatrace-oss/barista/src/lib/selection-area/README.md

 ```

-Inside the `dt-selection-area` tags you can specify the content of the overlay that gets created when creating the box.
+Inside the `dt-selection-area` tags you can specify the content of the overlay that gets created when creating the selected area.
 A special outlet for the action button is available called `dt-selection-area-actions`.

 ```html
 ...